TRIPS and EVENTS

 Nearly all trains from New Haven to NYC and back stop at Westport Saugatuck Station.
 In the evening, however, some of the trains from NYC to New Haven do not stop at Greens Farms Station.
 Be sure you are correct.
 For example, afternoon trains from GCT on the hour generally stop at Green Farms; trains on the half hour often do not.

-At busy times in the morning, seats on the train to New York are more likely to be available toward the back of the train.
+At busy times in the morning, seats on the train to New York City are more likely to be available toward the back of the train.

 Train Fares